Code-Institute-Submissions/project-6/README.md

     - added "pooling" (via **JQ Ajax**) user messages and enquiries from the server for logged in users
     - added [_user_messages_modal.html](/enquiries\templates/partials/modals/_user_messages_modal.html) to display unread / read messages and enquiries to user
     - added [create_conversations.py](/enquiries/create_conversations.py)
-    *Create conversations from received and sended messages.*
+    *Create conversations from received and sent messages.*
   - **Nav**
     - added separate `.user-messages` btn to [_navbar.html](/templates/partials/_navbar.html).
     *One for mobile and for large screens.*